 Surfers Paradise is not a secret beach or surfers’ hideaway everything you need is around you when you ditch the board and unstrap the leg rope.

-This creates a buzz that stays with you whether your out in the ocean or walking down the main strip.
+The buzz created stays with you, whether you’re out in the ocean or walking down the main strip.

-Getting around the main section of Surfers Paradise is an easy and nice walk and almost certainly your accommodation will be a quick walk to the beach where you won’t be able to help but spend most of your time there.
+Getting around the main section of Surfers Paradise is an easy and gentle walk, and almost certainly your accommodation will be a quick walk to the beach where you won’t be able to help but spend most of your time there.

-Cars however could be handy to get around to many of theme parks and attractions that are around Surfers Paradise.
+Cars, however, could be handy to get around to the many theme parks and attractions that are around Surfers Paradise.

-There are also shuttle busses that can be arrange through your accommodation.
+There are also shuttle buses that you can arrange through your accommodation.